mristic/getting_and_cleaning_data_project/README.md

 ### Reshaping the data frame

 Subject, x_mean_std and y data frames were combined into a single data frame mean_std_data.
 This was then modified into mean_std_data_activity data frame, to include activity labels ("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"), based on activity codes.
-Finally, activy codes were excluded as a column in the final data frame mean_std_data_final.
+Finally, activity codes were excluded as a column in the final data frame mean_std_data_final.

 ### Creating tidy data set with the average of each variable for each activity and each subject